Study In USA

 - Associate Degree: This degree course is equivalent to a diploma and is taken at an undergraduate level.
 The program duration is usually two years.

-- Postgraduate: The master’s or MBA program duration generally lasts one to two years in the USA.
-If Indian students wish to seek admission to postgraduate programs, they must submit their latest GRE / GMAT score, letter of recommendation, work experience letter, statement of purpose, proof of financial stability, and immigration details.
+- Graduate: The master’s or MBA program duration generally lasts one to two years in the USA.
+If Indian students wish to seek admission to Graduate programs, they must submit their best GRE / GMAT score, letter of recommendation, work experience letter, statement of purpose, proof of financial stability, and immigration details.

 - Doctorate and Research Programs: They last for a minimum 3-4 years and sometimes up to 8 years.
-Many universities offer direct admissions to PhD courses after postgraduate degree.
+Many universities offer direct admissions to PhD courses after Graduate degree.

 Grading System in USA